vraj9845/Domain-Monitoring-Tool/README.md

 ```

-Note: Replace `./sample_inputs/sample-input.yml` with `path/to/your/custom-file.yaml` containing endpoint information.
+Note: To run a custom file replace `./sample_inputs/sample-input.yml` with `path/to/your/custom-file.yaml` containing endpoint information.